The article was updated on December 3, 2025.

 At Eastern Peak we always pay special attention to source code documentation.
 If it is done properly and it is understandable, your in-house developers, as well as other teams you decide to hire won’t have any problems working with it.

 Remember, that poor code documentation or its complete lack thereof, is one of the signs that your vendor might be dishonest.
 They might use this down the road to leverage their position over you and prevent you from switching providers.
 If the code is properly documented, your current development team can be easily replaced.
 If it is not, you are trapped.
+This risk becomes even more visible when you rely on agile offshore software development and need the flexibility to change partners while keeping full control over your product.

 Here is an example of a properly documented API that we have created for one of our clients, Cloudify.